FreeCAD: Assembly Workbench

+Technical Drawing Workbench

+Technical Drawing Workbench is a default workbench for generating 2D drawings from 3D view of parts or assembly, with a set of tools for posprocessing generated drawing (scaling, views orientation and projection, line and fill editing, adding measurements, GD&T labels, etc.).
+This workbench is used for producing final shop drawings and specifications documents for printing or export to PDF.

+Optics Workbench

+Optics Workbench is a 3rd party workbench for design and analizing optical systems in FreeCAD.

 Supported file formats

 FreeCAD's own main file format is FreeCAD Standard file format (.FCStd).
 It is a standard zip file that holds files in a certain structure.
-Document.xml file has all geometric and parametric objects definitions.
+The Document.xml file has all geometric and parametric objects definitions.
 GuiDocument.xml then has visual representation details of objects.
 Other files include brep-files for objects and thumbnail of drawing.

 Besides FreeCAD's own file format, files can be exported and imported in DXF, SVG (Scalable Vector Graphics), STEP, IGES, STL (STereoLithography), OBJ (Wavefront), DAE (Collada), SCAD (OpenSCAD), IV (Inventor) and IFC.

 DWG support

-FreeCAD's support for the important DWG file format has been problematic due to software license compatibility problems with the GNU LibreDWG library.
+FreeCAD's support for the proprietary DWG file format has been problematic due to software license compatibility problems with the GNU LibreDWG library.
 The GNU LibreDWG library started as a real free alternative to the source-available OpenDWG library (later Teigha Converter and now ODA File Converter) and is licensed under the GPLv3.
 As FreeCAD (and also LibreCAD) has dependencies on Open Cascade, which prior to version 6.7.0 was only compatible with GPLv2, it couldn't use the GNU LibreDWG library as GPLv2 and GPLv3 are essentially incompatible.
 Open CASCADE technology was contacted by Debian team in 2009, and 2012 got a reply that Open CASCADE technology was considering dual-licensing OCCT (the library), however they postponed that move.
 A request also went to the FSF to relicense GNU LibreDWG as GPLv2 or LGPLv3, which was rejected.

 As of 2014 the 0.14 release of FreeCAD, including the new LGPL release of Open Cascade, the BSD-licensed version of Coin3D, and the removal of PyQT, FreeCAD is now completely GPL-free.
 However, LibreDWG has not been adopted.
 FreeCAD is able to import and export a limited subset of the DWG format via the ODA File Converter (the former OpenDWG library).